What is the Patient Participation Group?

 - Getting a brand new text messaging system which allows patients to cancel booked appointments via text message

-- Setting up a donation box for patients and staff to donate items for patients of St Werburgh's Medical Practice for the Homeless
+- Setting up a donation box for patients and staff to donate items to be given to homeless people in Chester

 - Producing a leaflet with information on local and national services and charities on a variety of conditions and topics.
-Feel free to pick up a copy next time you are in the surgery!
+Feel free to pick up a copy next time you are in the surgery, or alternatively you can view the latest online version here!

 - Sending text messages to patients if their test results are normal / don't require any action